Help Center/ Data Lake Insight/ Getting Started/ Using DLI to Submit a Flink OpenSource SQL Job to Query RDS for MySQL Data

 Click OK.
 Click the name of the created datasource connection to view its status.
 You can perform subsequent steps only after the connection status changes to Active.

-3. Choose Resources > Queue Management and locate the queue created in Step 4: Create a Queue.
+3. Choose Resources > Queue Management and locate the queue created in Step 4: Create an Elastic Resource Pool and Add Queues to the Pool.
 In the Operation column, click More and select Test Address Connectivity.

-4. In the displayed dialog box, enter floating IP address:database port of the RDS DB instance in the Address box and click Test to check whether the database is reachable.
+4. In the displayed dialog box, enter Floating IP address:Database port of the RDS for MySQL DB instance in the Address box and click Test to check if the instance is reachable.

-After the data source and data output channel are prepared, you can create a Flink OpenSource SQL job.
+After the source and sink streams are prepared, you can create a Flink OpenSource SQL job.

 1. In the left navigation pane of the DLI management console, choose Job Management > Flink Jobs.
 The Flink Jobs page is displayed.